Christmas Butter Cookies

 Can you imagine Christmas without cookies?
 No, right?
 There is something to it- is it the baking or being together with your loved ones or just this wonderful Christmassy smell.
-Who knows? 🤷♀️ Anyway, back to cookies!
-So if you’re the one that keeps the traditions alive in your family, we suggest to bookmark this recipe.
-It has everything- tradition, simplicity and no fuss in the kitchen.
-Now let’s get baking! 🍪
+Who knows?
+Anyway, back to cookies!
+So if you’re the one that keeps the traditions alive in your family, we suggest bookmarking this recipe.
+It has everything- tradition, simplicity, and no fuss in the kitchen.
+Now let’s get baking!

-On lightly floured surface, with floured rolling pin, roll 1 piece of dough 1/8 inch thick.
-With floured 2- to 3-inch assorted cookie cutters, cut dough into as many cookies as possible, wrap and refrigerate trimmings.
-Place cookies, 1 inch apart, on large ungreased cookie sheet.
+On a lightly floured surface, with a floured rolling pin, roll 1 piece of dough 1/8 in thick.
+With floured 2 to 3 in assorted cookie cutters, cut dough into as many cookies as possible, wrap and refrigerate trimmings.
+Place cookies, 1 in apart, on large ungreased cookie sheet.

-Bake cookies 10 to 12 minutes, until lightly browned.
+Bake cookies 10 to 12 mins, until lightly browned.
 Transfer cookies to wire rack to cool.
-If you like, brush colored sugar remaining on cookie sheets onto piece of waxed paper to use again.
+If you like, brush colored sugar remaining on cookie sheets onto a piece of waxed paper to use again.
 Repeat with remaining dough and trimmings.

 When cookies are cool, sprinkle powdered sugar as desired.
 Store cookies in tightly covered container up to 2 weeks.

 Leave a comment